Home » Blog » Essential Geotextiles: When to Use Woven vs. Non-Woven

 Can woven and non-woven geotextiles be used together in projects?

-- Woven geotextiles offer high tensile strength and are ideal for reinforcement and stabilization.
+• Woven geotextiles offer high tensile strength and are great for reinforcement and separation.

-- Non-woven geotextiles provide superior filtration and drainage capabilities.
+• Non-woven geotextiles provide excellent filtration and drainage due to their porous structure.

 What factors should be considered when choosing between woven and non-woven geotextile?

-When choosing between woven and non-woven geotextiles, consider the following factors to make an informed decision:
+When choosing between woven and non-woven geotextiles, consider:

 Woven and non-woven geotextiles serve distinct yet equally vital roles in construction and environmental projects.
 Woven geotextiles are best for applications requiring robust tensile strength and structural stability, while non-woven geotextiles excel in scenarios demanding excellent filtration and drainage.
 Understanding the specific demands of your project will guide you in choosing the most appropriate type of geotextile, potentially integrating both to achieve the best results.